MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

 | OverloadTruck       | 0.5              | 1.2              | 30.83           | 16         | 2.5        | 2.5       | German       | 2                  | 0        | 50.0        | 6               |
 | UnlimitedTruck      | 0.5              | 1.2              | 30.83           | 1          | 1.0        | 1.0       | German       | 2                  | 0        | 2.0         | 25              |

+## Realistic SemiTruck Data based on German Federal Statistics

+A second file named **`semi_truck_real_data.csv`** is based on official data from the **Kraftfahrt-Bundesamt Deutschland** (German Federal Motor Transport Authority).
+To create this file, multiple datasets were merged to extract:

+- Origin and destination districts
+- Truck weight classifications
+- Estimated route distances

+Due to mismatches and inconsistencies between the source files, proportional methods (e.g. matching via weight categories) were used to align the data.
+The resulting file represents the **average daily freight truck traffic** in Germany.

+In future development, the simulation could be extended by integrating weekday-specific distributions to reflect fluctuations over the course of a week.

+---

+## Data Sources & Scripts

+All related resources and documentation used to generate the simulation data can be found here:
+`SohLogisticBox/resources/Scripts/SemiTruckData/resources`

+This folder includes:

+- Official statistics from the **Kraftfahrt-Bundesamt**
+- Reference handbooks
+- A full **NUTS** directory (Nomenclature of Territorial Units for Statistics)

+### Processing Workflow

+Two Python scripts were used to transform the raw data into a format suitable for simulation:

+- **`merge_TruckData.py`**
+  Creates the intermediate file `trucks_per_area.csv`, listing route requirements per district with estimated distances and weights.

+- **`truck_Initializer.py`**
+  Converts district-level route data into **coordinate-based truck routes** for the simulation, producing the final `semi_truck_real_data.csv`.

+---
 ## SemiTruck

 The **`SemiTruck`** class models semi-truck behavior within the MARS simulation, integrating steering,